|

 Decorating the Tree

 Next, you need to decorate the top of the tree.
-Either cut out a star from paper or foam or I am using a wooden star which I painted with gold paint.
+Either cut out a star from paper or foam or use a wooden star, which I painted with gold paint.

 After that, turn the tree over and decorate it with pom poms, stickers, or adhesive gems.